Md-Khid/COVID-19_Country_Grouping/README.md

 ![Picture10](https://github.com/Md-Khid/K_Means_Clustering/assets/160820522/5ac3390f-e7a1-46e1-b980-c67dfe3a8a4c)

-Despite initially being regarded as affecting variables, the project decided to retain the Total Cases, Total Deaths, Chronic Obstructive Pulmonary Disease, and Infant Mortality Rate variables in the equation due to their importance for the formation of country clusters, as established by the literature review.
+Despite initially being regarded as affecting variables, the study decided to retain the Total Cases, Total Deaths, Chronic Obstructive Pulmonary Disease and Infant Mortality Rate variables in the equation due to their importance for the formation of country clusters, as established by the literature review.
 It is noted that their high VIF values are caused by the multicollinearity effect from the Percentage Ratio of Total Cases to Total Population variable.
-To address this matter, the project removed both the Population and Total Cases variables from the equation.
+To address this matter, the study removed both the Population and Total Cases variables from the equation.
 Following the removal of the variables, it can be seen that the VIF values for all the variables are now lower than 10.

 #### VIF values for all variables (after removing the affecting variable)

 ![Picture11](https://github.com/Md-Khid/K_Means_Clustering/assets/160820522/2290b91f-4f50-41db-b65a-a62474986f41)

-Based on this stage of preparation, the project was able to successfully eliminate the variables that could lead to multicollinearity during the clustering process.
+Based on this stage of preparation, the study was able to successfully eliminate the variables that could lead to multicollinearity during the clustering process.
 The final 14 variables will then be inputted into clustering algorithm during the modelling stage.

 ## Proposed Modelling and Evaluation